 - Or register online.

-Then, when you come to the hospital to have your baby, you don’t need to go to the main Admitting desk.
-Come directly to the Childbirth Center on the sixth floor of the West Garage.
+When you arrive at the hospital to have your baby, you won't need to go to the main Admitting desk first.
+Instead, you can go directly to the Childbirth Center on the sixth floor of the West Garage.

 - Choose your doctor or midwife